Brian-Pho/Textbook-Notes/_posts/textbooks/2018-08-01-the-quest-for-artificial-intelligence.md

 - HLAI was the goal of the founders and of many other early AI researchers.
 John McCarthy claims that the "first scientific discussion of human level machine intelligence was apparently by Alan Turing".
 - Turing made the mechanization of human-level intelligence an explicit goal in his 1950 "Computing Machinery and Intelligence" paper.
 - Later, in the proposal for the 1956 Dartmouth Summer Study, John McCarthy wrote "The study is to proceed on the basis of the conjecture that every aspect of learning or any other feature of intelligence can in principle be so precisely described that a machine can be made to simulate it."
-- In a 2003 paper, Edward Feigenbaum concluded "Computational Intelligence is the manifest destiny of computer science, the goal, the destination, the final frontier.
+- In a 2003 paper, Edward Feigenbaum concluded "Computational Intelligence is the manifest destiny of computer science, the goal, the destination, the final frontier.
 More than any other field of science, our computer science concepts and methods are central to the quest to unravel and understand one of the grandest mysteries of our existence, the nature of intelligence.
 Generations of computer scientists to come must be inspired by the challenges and grand challenges of this great quest."
-- Let an ultraintelligent machine be dened as a machine that can far surpass all the intellectual activities of any man however clever.
+- Let an ultraintelligent machine be dened as a machine that can far surpass all the intellectual activities of any man however clever.
 Since the design of machines is one of these intellectual activities, an ultraintelligent machine could design even better machines; there would then unquestionably be an "intelligence explosion," and the intelligence of man would be left far behind.
 - Thus the first ultraintelligent machine is the last invention that man need ever make, provided that the machine is docile enough to tell us how to keep it under control.
 - If artificial intelligences can be created at all, there is little reason to believe that initial successes could not lead swiftly to the construction of artificial superintelligences able to explore significant mathematical, scientific, or engineering alternatives at a rate far exceeding human ability, or to generate plans and take action on them with equally overwhelming speed.
 - Since man's near-monopoly of all higher forms of intelligence has been one of the most basic facts of human existence throughout the past history of this planet, such developments would clearly create a new economics, a new sociology, and a new history.